 Symptoms of Autism:

 In infancy, kids tend to exhibit different signs and symptoms of this disease, usually diagnosed by age 3.
-At times, kids appear normal when their age is 2 years, but their condition regresses.
+At times, kids appear normal when they are two years old, but their condition regresses.
 A combination of symptoms in an autistic patient may vary from mild to severe.

-Infants that show signs of Autism at the birth exhibit the following symptoms: Abnormal reaction to sensory stimuli i.e. being over or underactive.
-For instance: regular touch might appear as painful, daily noise may sound too loud, or ordinary smells might be unpleasant.
-In addition, at times bright lights and loud noises might result in inconsolable crying.
+Infants that show signs of Autism at birth exhibit the following symptoms: Abnormal reaction to sensory stimuli, i.e., being over or underactive.
+For instance, regular touch might appear painful; daily noise may sound too loud, or ordinary smells might be unpleasant.
+In addition, at times, bright lights and loud noises might result in inconsolable crying.

 • Being indifferent to the surrounding environment